HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 ~> mkdir root-dir
 ~> make cxsom-set-config ROOT_DIR=./root-dir HOSTNAME=localhost PORT=10000 NB_THREADS=4

+You can get help by only typing

+~> make

 Then we can launch a processor, and scan the root-dir.

 ~> make cxsom-launch-processor